Israeli killing of 15-year-old Palestinian girl in West Bank casts light on civilian casualties

 Israeli officials say incitement on social media drives Palestinian youth toward militancy.
 But her uncle, Nidal Naghniyeh, described Sadeel’s praise for militants as the inevitable outcome of life in Jenin refugee camp.

-When Israeli military vehicles, bulldozers and drones swarmed the camp last week, Palestinian militants ambushed the forces with gunfire and powerful explosives, prompting the Israeli military to dispatch helicopter gunships to help evacuate its stranded soldiers.
+When Israeli military vehicles and drones swarmed the camp last week, Palestinian militants ambushed the forces with gunfire and powerful explosives, prompting the Israeli military to dispatch helicopter gunships to help evacuate its stranded soldiers.
 Seven Palestinians were killed.

 The raid started with a familiar scene.
-The camp sirens went off.
+The camp sirens wailed.
 Militants fired into the air to warn residents about the incursion.
 Naghniyeh and his wife ushered Sadeel and their four sons toward the back of the house.
 They shut all the windows.

 But Sadeel was restless around 8.a.m. and asked her father if she could spend the day next door with her twin cousins, Sara and Yara.